Hello Friends! Welcome back to ASW Homestead. Today we will be discussing sustainable gardening.

 When your garden starts producing more than you can eat, preserve the excess by canning, freezing, or drying.
 This way, you can enjoy your homegrown produce all year long.

-Sustainable gardening is about more than just growing plants—it’s about creating a garden that’s in harmony with the environment and contributes to a healthier planet.
+Sustainable gardening is about creating a garden that’s in harmony with the environment and contributes to a healthier planet.
 By using eco-friendly practices, you can reduce your environmental impact, support local wildlife, and create a beautiful, productive garden that you can be proud of.

 0 Shares